ReidMason/sandpit/golang-database-template/README.md

 Migrations are handled by [golang-migrate](https://github.com/golang-migrate/migrate)\
 First you need to install the [golang-migrate CLI tool](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate)\

+#### Create a migration

-You can then create a migration
+You can then create a migration giving it a name

 ```bash
 migrate create -ext sql -dir internal/migrations/sqlMigrations -seq initial-db-setup